Property Damage Liability: What Is It? What Does It Cover?

 States generally require drivers to get a minimum level of property damage liability insurance.
 The mandatory limits can vary significantly by state; they range from $5,000 to $25,000 per accident.

-How much property damage liability should I get?
+How much property damage liability car insurance should I have?

 According to the Insurance Information Institute, the average liability claim for property damage is $3,841.
 That’s less than the mandatory minimum limit in every state.